dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ![](img/with-cache.png)

-As for throughput, without the extra caching layer:
+As for throughput, without the extra caching layer throughput to Memcached
+spiked:

 ![](img/without-cache-throughput.png)

-And the improvements with the in-memory cache added:
+And the improvements with the in-memory cache, throughput was much lower as the new cache was not busted very frequently:

 ![](img/with-cache-throughput.png)